basf/mlipx/docs/source/quickstart/cli.rst

 .. code-block:: bash

-    (.venv) $ mlipx recipes metrics --datapath mptraj_slice.xyz
+    (.venv) $ mlipx recipes metrics --datapath data.xyz

 This command generates a ``main.py`` file in the current directory, which defines the workflow for the recipe.

 Defining Models
 ---------------
 Define the models to evaluate.
-For simplicity, this example uses the MACE-MP-0 model :footcite:`batatiaFoundationModelAtomistic2023`.
+This example uses the MACE-MP-0 model :footcite:`batatiaFoundationModelAtomistic2023` which is provided by the ``mace-torch`` package..

 Create a file named ``models.py`` in the current directory with the following content: